 And if you’ve already decided you want to try one, you might like to see my latest delay spray recommendations.

 1. An easy option which requires minimal effort

-3. The ingredients are usually safe
+3. The ingredients are relatively safe if used correctly

 4. Available without a prescription